Cooper Kupp Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 - So far this season, 31.6% of the 367 passes thrown by his team have gone Kupp's way.

-- With 23 targets in the red zone this season, Kupp has been on the receiving end of 29.9% of his team's 77 red zone pass attempts.
+- Kupp has seen the ball thrown his way 23 times in the red zone this season, 29.9% of his team's 77 red zone pass attempts.

-- The Rams have called a pass in 60.2% of their plays from scrimmage this year while staying on the ground 39.8% of the time.
-This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the Packers.